 4. Get stories onto searchable and responsive media (including your kick-ass, inbound lead generating web site)

 To tell compelling B2B marketing stories, use advertising,email, video, client testimonials, humor, and inspiration.
 Advertise in industry publications, on social media, and using SEM (Search Engine Marketing.)

 Utilize service providers who can help you optimize searching.Make sure that everything is device-responsive,packed with keywords and phrases,and easy to find.

-With off-site media, to the extent you can, have everything circle back to your web site, simultaneously a high-performance repository of downloadable content, a fully optimized lead generation engine, and a one-click path to getting live with your account managers.
+With off-site media, to the extent you can, have everything circle back to your web site (including high quality links to your content), simultaneously a high-performance repository of downloadable content, a fully optimized lead generation engine, and a one-click path to getting live with your account managers.

 Automate publishing of content to maintain momentum.Use your site to invite and quickly route referrals.
 Use drip email campaigns to send targeted offers to client segments.